 It was this paper that saw the evolution of the free community focused Beagle in October 2016 which has become the leading on-line newspaper for the Eurobodalla community.

-Since starting the Beagle newspaper that covers the shire from Sth Durras to Tilba, Lei has provided a voice for the community that now enjoys local, quality, and timely news via a website, social media and via his twice-weekly subscriber emails that have now reached 250 weeks of Beagle Weekenders without a single edition being missed, all from his ever present laptop, irrespective of where he is or might be travelling to.
+Since starting the Beagle newspaper that covers the shire from Sth Durras to Tilba, Lei has provided a voice for the community that now enjoys local, quality, and timely news via a website, social media and via his twice-weekly subscriber emails that have now reached 300+ weeks of Beagle Weekenders (with just a single edition (Sept 23rd 2022) being missed due to major surgery), all from his ever present laptop, irrespective of where he is or might be travelling to.

-The Beagle Facebook page now has in excess of 11000 followers and played a vital role in community communications during to 2019 summer fires.
+The Beagle Facebook page now has in excess of 12000 followers.
+It too played a vital role in community communications during to 2019 summer fires.

 The South Coast Beagle Pty Ltd is also the owner of the South Coast Travel Guide .
-The South Coast Travel Guide website was officially launched on November 1st 2017 and is a comprehensive, one stop website launched to cover everything a visitor needs to know of the 110kms of Eurobodalla coastline, from South Durras to The Tilbas listing whilst also promoting, for free, all of the tourism related businesses in the region to ensure they gain market exposure.
+The South Coast Travel Guide website was officially launched on November 1st 2017 and is a comprehensive, one stop website launched to cover everything a visitor needs to know of the 110kms of Eurobodalla coastline, from South Durras to The Tilbas.

 Miss Pip is in charge of grammar